 This Miso Lime Sauce is great with crunchy steamed vegetables, poultry, fish, or tofu.
-Japanese cooking uses miso, rice vinegar, sake, sugar, and soy sauce in an endless variety of combinations.
-We’re using lime juice instead of vinegar to give the sauce a citrus tang.
-Watch the video here to learn how to make it.
+Japanese cooking uses miso, rice vinegar, dry sherry, sugar, and soy sauce in an endless variety of combinations.
+For this... sauce, we use lime juice instead of vinegar to give the sauce a citrus tang.
+Watch the video to learn how to make it.

-- In a small saucepan, beat together the miso paste, sake, sugar, and soy sauce.
+In a small saucepan, beat together the miso paste, dry sherry, sugar, and soy sauce.
 Heat the sauce over a low heat until the sugar has dissolved.

-- Spoon the sauce over the vegetables.
+Spoon the sauce over vegetables or protein of your choice.
 Sprinkle with cilantro if using, and toss together.
 Eat immediately.

-White miso, or ‘miso shiro’ can be found in Asian markets or the health food store.
+White miso can often be found in Asian markets or in the international section of most supermarkets.